 1. Positive Body Language – Sign A Zoom Interview Went Well:

-It may be more difficult to read body language in a virtual interview, but it is possible.
+It is difficult to read body language in a virtual interview, but it is possible.
 Body Language includes eye contact, gestures, postures, etc.

 2. Your Interview Lasted Longer Than Expected: